 If you’re considering going out on your own, starting a consultancy, or setting up a small business based on your expertise, let me share some nuggets of wisdom with you.

 I’ve been doing this since the end of 2012 and GEE WHIZ do I wish someone had sat me down and had this chat with me before I started.
-If you’re after a quick read, scroll down the bottom where I get straight to my top three tips.
+If you’re after a quick read, scroll down the bottom where I get straight to my top three tips of starting a small business.
 If you want to know how I learnt the hard way (and possibly get a few pointers on how to avoid doing the same) carry on reading….

 So the original title of this article was ‘Why multiple organ failure was the best business move ever’.